 Buses

 While the bus system in Nashville is sufficient, it isn't the most viable option for people commuting from the suburbs, as services aren’t all that regular and buses rarely run on time.
-They generally run from 5am into the evening – there are limited late-night services available, but they only cover certain areas.
+They generally run from 5am into the evening – limited late-night services are available, but they only cover certain areas.

 Overall, new arrivals who have lived elsewhere in the US may find that Nashville’s bus operations are substandard compared to the advanced systems found in other prominent cities.